They got a name for the winners in the world

 After losing my house in California, I was forced to drive across the country with the few things that I wanted to keep: My guitars, amps, computers and other musical equipment.

 One of my big reasons for coming to Atlanta was because, even though I was in bands in LA, I always just joined just to keep up my chops, not because I was particularly into what they were doing musically.
 I always had to be playing.
-Even if I wasn't jamming in a band, I would pick up the guitar for at least a half hour a day to practice.
+Even if I weren't jamming in a band, I would pick up the guitar for at least a half hour a day to practice.
 Despite all the craziness and my detour into porn, I have always considered myself (above all things) a guitar player.
 I think if you Google my name it even suggests it.
 I figured I could move to Atlanta, join a few bands, and slowly start piecing my life back together.

 Of course, I would never have that kind of luck.
 My drive from Los Angeles to Atlanta was loaded with detours and road construction.
 I should've known I had bad luck in the mail when on the second day I went to adjust the driver's side mirror, and it just fell into the highway and smashed.
 The 35-hour drive turned into a 45-hour drive.